Integrable systems associated to the filtrations of Lie algebras: Commutative polynomial integrals

 where $z\in \mathfrak h$, $\xi_1,\xi_2\in \g$, $\eta_1,\eta_2\in \mathfrak m$ (see Reyman~\cite{Re}).
 The Poisson bivectors $\Lambda_{\lambda_1,\lambda_2}$, for $\lambda_1+\lambda_2\ne 0$ and $\lambda_2 \ne 0$, are isomorphic to the canonical Lie-Poisson bivector on $\mathfrak h$.
 Thus, the union of their Casimir functions

 where $z=x+t$, $x\in \g$, $t\in \mathfrak m$, is a commutative set with respect to the all brackets from the pencil $\Pi$ (see~\cite{Re, Bo}).
-Moreover, for a generic $b\in\mathfrak m$, the set of functions $\mathcal B+\mathcal K$ is a complete non-commutative set on $\mathfrak h$ with respect to $\Lambda_1$ (see Theorem 1.5~\cite{Bo}, for the detail proofs of the above statements, given for an arbitrary semi-simple symmetric pair, see \cite{TF}, pages 234-237).
+Moreover, for a generic $a\in\mathfrak m$, the set of functions $\mathcal B+\mathcal K$ is a complete non-commutative set on $\mathfrak h$ with respect to $\Lambda_1$ (see~\cite[Theorem 1.5]{Bo}, for the detail proofs of the above statements, given for an arbitrary semi-simple symmetric pair, see~\cite[pages 234-237]{TF}).

 The symplectic leaf within $\mathfrak h$ (and the corresponding symplectic structure) of the bracket $\Lambda_1$ at a point $x\in\g$ coincide with the symplectic leaf through $x$ of the Lie-Posson bracket (and the corresponding symplectic structure) on $\g$.
-Therefore, we get the following statement:
+Therefore, the following statement holds. \begin{proposition}[\cite{Re, Bo2, MF1}] The restrictions of the polynomial~\eqref{central}